 Nice – Gorge du Verdon – Saint-Tropez – Cassis – Marseille – Aix-en-Provence – Arles – Montpellier – Narbonne – Carcassonne – Toulouse

 How to use this map – Use your fingers (or computer mouse) to zoom in and out.
 Click or touch the icons to get more info about a place, and click the arrow in the box top left to open the index.
 To add to your own Google Maps account, click the star next to the title of the map.

 Nice to Verdon Gorge

-It is best to arrive in Nice one to two days earlier to explore the biggest city on the French Riviera.
+It is best to arrive in Nice, one of the most captivating cities in France, one to two days earlier to explore the biggest city on the French Riviera.
 Stroll along the promenade and browse for fresh produce and local snacks at the Cours Saleya market.
 To see several elite artworks, visit MAMAC (Musée d’Art Moderne et d’Art Contemporain) for some art history.